NateEag/how-i-code/content/no-hypotheticals.rst

 When a stakeholder says, "Our users will need to export to Microsoft Office formats," he is presenting a hypothetical problem.
-Make him identify specific people that wants this feature.
+Make him identify specific people that want this feature.
 Talk to them and find out exactly what they need.

 When you say, "Other developers may want to use an alternate authentication